Operation Raise the Colours: Links with the far-right

-Anthropologist Dominic Bryan, who has researched the use of flags in Northern Ireland for more than 20 years, has commented on the phenomenon in Great Britain that:We’ve heard predictable claims that the flags are just a display of pride in a British or English identity.
-This is an easy claim to make as it clearly is, in part, to do with nationalistic pride.
-The point is that they are being hung in particular places, by particular groups of people and in a particular way that clearly links them to the ongoing debates and hostility to migration.On social media, the Weoley Warriers have shared photographs taken by a member of the group at the Unite the Kingdom march organised by Tommy Robinson in London and shared posts by Polish far-right MEP Dominik Tarczyński, who also attended the march.
-On 15 November, Britain First leader Paul Golding spoke at an event organised by a flagging group in Kent.
-Photographs show him drinking in a pub with two key local flagging organisers, Harry Hilden and Jodi Scott.
+On social media, the Weoley Warriers have shared photographs taken by a member of the group at the Unite the Kingdom march organised by Tommy Robinson in London and shared posts by Polish far-right MEP Dominik Tarczyński, who also attended the march.
+According to Searchlight, Britain First leader Paul Golding spoke at an event on 15 November organised by a flagging group in Kent.
+Photographs published by Searchlight showed him drinking in a pub with two local flagging organisers.
 In Wolverhampton on the same date, a Patriotic Alternative banner was displayed directly in front of a large "Raise the Colours" flag at a protest.

-Paul Walters, who is the leader of a Loyalist flute band and claims responsibility for raising many of the flags that have appeared in Bootle, was found by a journalist to have commented on a social media video of people in blackface, "only way you’re getting a new house these days", and to have shared conspiracy theories that the man suspected of the 2025 Liverpool parade incident was not white or British (the man charged is white and British).

 The campaign has prompted debate around the meaning of Britain's national flags, patriotism and the potential links of these flags to the far-right and racist movements.
 Commenting on the campaign in August 2025, black academic Kehinde Andrews said Saint George's Cross was a "clear symbol of racism" because of its use by far-right anti-immigration activists against immigrants from the Windrush generation in the 1950s and 1960s, stating that it represents "that Britishness, Englishness, is white", whereas the flags of Scotland and Wales are not racist because these countries had historically been "oppressed" by England.
 However, others such as black singer-songwriter Rachel Chinouriri have argued that the flag can be reclaimed despite its racial connotations, with Chinouriri stating that she was proud to be English and to use the flag.
 Harry Clarke-Ezzidio of the New Statesman asked ethnic minorities in Birmingham what they thought of the campaign and the flags to a mixed response, with some expressing concern and unease while others supported the campaign and the flags.